EU will pay the price for sanctions on Russia – minister

 “First of all, we, the European Union, will have to pay for the sanctions against Russia...
 Truth be told, we will all pay the price this winter while, unfortunately, there are no signs that the end of war is near… It will be a harsh winter, perhaps the harshest one in the last 40-50-60 years,” he told the outlet.

-According to Kelemen, Ukraine’s conflict with Russia will last longer than anticipated, and it will take a toll on Europe.
+According to Kelemen, Ukraine’s conflict with Russia will last longer than anticipated, and it will take a toll on the EU.
 The deputy PM, however, defended the sanctions imposed by the West in response to Moscow’s military campaign in Ukraine, saying Europe “did not have any other leverage.”

 Despite the economic woes plaguing the EU, Kelemen tried to strike an optimistic tone, saying Romania will be able to cope with the energy issues.